alinamarasca/solution-write-ups/biggest-and-smallest-number/template-write-up.md

 ### Strategy

 ```
-this problem has two possible arguments and return values (the biggest and smallest from an array).
-Yoon chose the strategy of declare two variables where store the value of 'for' loop.
-The iteration of loop goes until reach minimum value and max value.
-Finally, push the max and min of array to a bigger container that is declare as a variable to show the result.
+this problem has two return values (the biggest and smallest) from a list of things given by user.
+Inside of this list of thing Yoon compares items in sequence.

 ```